 After learning a lot from nursing my four babies, I am sharing with you the single most helpful piece of advice that was given to me during my child-bearing years.
-In fact I think that it is one of the best breastfeeding tips you can give a new mom, especially when it’s time to start weaning your baby.
-Unleash the power of pineapple juice so that you can have the best and least painful experience possible with breastfeeding your baby.
+In fact, I personally think that it is one of the best breastfeeding tips you can give a new mom ever, especially when it’s time to start weaning your baby.
+Unleash the power of pineapple juice so that you too can have the best and least painful experience possible with breastfeeding your baby.

 The reason Why I Pack Pineapple Juice In My Hospital Bag (when it’s time to give birth to a baby), is probably going to surprise most of you.

 I didn’t have my mom or sister near me to help when I had my babies, I had married (have since divorced)…and moved about three hundred miles away.

 So, when I started having babies it was tough being all alone without that much needed support.

 Luckily I still had a really good support system around me, a couple of great friends, and what I learned from them, made all the difference in the world.

 Like I said before, I’ve delivered, and nursed, four beautiful babies(for about a year each), so I do consider myself a bit of a Veteran mom when it comes to nursing.

 Let me tell you something I have learned along the way…